What to Eat in Telok Blangah: Food Guide

 Uncle Lim Traditional Pancakes

 On top of the main dishes available, sweet confectionaries are a must to start or end your meal.
-While in search of what to eat in Telok Blangah, look for Uncle Lim Traditional Pancakes.
+While searching for what to eat in Telok Blangah, look for Uncle Lim Traditional Pancakes.

-The traditional pancakes is a product of a lot of hard work.
+The traditional pancakes are a product of a lot of hard work.
 First, the batter itself came from scratch.
-Then, the flour is mixed perfectly until the desired mixed perfectly.
+Then, the flour is mixed perfectly until the desired mixture is mixed perfectly.

 Also, the stall serves Red Bean Pancake.
 It is a chewy pancake that oozes a velvety red bean filling for every munch.
 It has a whiff of sweetness and is moist from the red bean.
 Thus, it drags you back to the great heydays.